yojoots/libbitcoin-system-wiki/Style-Guide.md

 Test subtraction for underflow and addition for overflow, before performing the operation.

+Explicitly include external headers as opposed to relying on inclusion via included project source files.
+Implicit inclusion causes a propagation of build breaks when distant headers are modified.

 Don't use global variables or `goto`, we are grown-ups now.

 Don't tolerate warnings and don't suppress them due to laziness.